gsatta/monitoring-sudden-forest-death/README.md

 ## How it works?
 0. **User Interface**: Users can adjust cloud coverage thresholds and input different date ranges through an intuitive UI.
+Furtermore users can select the regions of interest (Sarinia or Corsica).
 Results are displayed on the map with a custom legend.
 1. **Data Selection**: Users can select two date ranges to compare vegetation health over time.
 The application uses cloud-filtered Sentinel-2 imagery for the selected periods.
 It is important that the two date ranges are not too wide
 2. **Tree Coverage Detection**: The script filters for high-probability tree coverage, generating a binary tree mask based on [Dynamic World’s](https://dynamicworld.app/) tree probability layer.